Home

 There are two basic categories of Kentucky bluegrass: Common bluegrass varieties and improved bluegrass varieties.
 To see the specific varieties, click on the Cultivars page.

 Common bluegrass varieties are the oldest cultivars of Kentucky bluegrass.
-The older varieties are used in most seed mixtures and is the type usually seen growing in home lawns.
-The term used for these older varieties have become known as the “public varieties”.
+The older varieties are used in many seed mixtures and is the type usually seen growing in home lawns.
+The term used for these older varieties have become known as the "public varieties".
 It is a very attractive lawn grass with all the attributes listed above.
-However, the major drawback is that the older cultivars are highly susceptibility to the fungal grass disease called “leaf spot”.
+However, the major drawback is that the older cultivars are highly susceptibility to the fungal grass disease called "leaf spot".

 Common bluegrass varieties are best used on sites that will not be receiving regular fertilization and irrigation.
 This is because common bluegrass will become too disease prone when placed on a fertility program.

 This presents a problem with seed mixtures sold in lawn and garden stores.
-Many of these stores that offer bluegrass, sell the older “public variety".
+Many of these stores that offer bluegrass, sell the older "public variety".
 Again, it is not a problem unless you intend to fertilize regularly throughout the season.
 It is better, if possible, to purchase your seed through a store or warehouse that supplies the landscape and turf industry.
 Many of these warehouses sell to the public and their employees have a better product knowledge.
 You can usually get improved Kentucky bluegrass blends that are resistant to leaf spot.
-Remember, even if bluegrass is a small percentage of the seed mixture, it will reproduce and spread.
-Most other cool season grasses can not spread like bluegrass.

 Improved varieties

-Bluegrass maintenance
+Bluegrass Maintenance

-Irrigation and drought tolerance
+Irrigation and Drought Tolerance

-Mowing requirement
+Mowing Requirement

 Fertilization

-Insect problems
+Insect Problems

 Bluegrass can suffer damage from white grubs, billbugs, sod webworms, and leafhoppers.
 White grub controls can be applied as a preventative.
-You can use products like Merit by Bayer, Grub-Ex by Scotts or similar products.
+You can use products like Merit by Bayer, Grub-Ex by Scotts, or similar products.
 With these products, they only kill the insects that feed on the grass and not beneficial insects.
 Insecticides can also be applied as soon as damage is seen.
 Damage can occur quickly, so it is important to monitor for insects or be aware of the time when they are active.

-Disease problems
+Disease Problems

-Necrotic ring spot is another serious disease of heavily fertilized bluegrass.
-Once established, it is difficult to control.
-Fungicide treatments are necessary.
 Preventative maintenance includes core aeration to relieve soil compaction and to help control thatch.
 As with all grasses, knowledge on the use of organics to build up beneficial micro-organisms is extremely helpful.
 Beneficial micro-organisms are the natural enemies of disease pathogens.

 Rough Bluegrass

 Rough bluegrass is used in shaded and damp areas.
-It does not perform well in full sun or in arid dry locations.
+It does not perform well in full sun or in arid locations.
 The exception is when is it used in winter to overseed dormant burmudagrass.
 This is about the only time when rough bluegrass can make a beautiful, full sun lawn.

-Annual bluegrass
+Annual Bluegrass

 In areas like gravel driveways, Round-Up can be sprayed to control it and other weeds.
 In lawns, try to manage your grass is such a way that encourages the lawn grass and not the annual bluegrass.
 The easiest way is to raise the mower blade to mow at higher levels.
 It doesn't prefer sites where there is too much competition, so maintaining a thick turf is helpful.
 To control annual bluegrass in warm season grasses, you can try overseeding in the fall with ryegrass.
 A pre-emergent applied in the fall before annual bluegrass germinates will help.
 However, only use a pre-emergent if you don’t intend to overseed.